 The problem of port access was solved by the Lyttelton rail tunnel.
 The first in New Zealand, it was completed in 1867.
 A road tunnel opened in 1964.

-Up to about 1950, most people used trams and bicycles, or walked.
-Christchurch had New Zealand’s most extensive tram system (87 route-kilometres), but these and trolley buses were replaced by diesel buses in the mid-1950s.
+Until about 1950, most people used trams or bicycles, or walked.
+Christchurch had New Zealand’s most extensive tram system (87 route-kilometres), but trams and trolleybuses were replaced by diesel buses in the mid-1950s.

 Cycling peaked in Christchurch in the early 1950s, when 80,000 bikes were in use.
-But even in 2006 Christchurch was said to have one of the highest proportions of cyclists to car drivers in New Zealand.
+In 2006 Christchurch was said to still have one of the highest proportions of cyclists to car drivers in New Zealand.

 The main trunk railway south from Christchurch reached Ashburton in 1874 and Dunedin in 1878.
 The line north had reached Waipara by 1880, but did not extend to Parnassus until 1912, or to Marlborough until 1945.